 · The field was plowed and rolled.

-· Bases, a home plate, and base lines laid down so the field could be used during the pilgrimage.
+· Bases, a home plate, and base lines laid down so the field could be used.

 Baseball and softball were important activities to the over 13,000 people who lived at Minidoka War Relocation Center from August 1942 – November 1945.
 They were particularly important components of the incarceration experience for Japanese communities during World War II.
 In Samuel O. Regalado's book, Nikkei Baseball, he states: